 Explain briefly the market demand for a solution: Washington Park is Portland's destination park with attractions that put Portland on the map including the Portland Japanese Garden, International Rose Test Garden, and Zoo.
 Explore Washington Park pulls all of these entities together to build a world class facility.
 Firms partnering with Explore Washington Park will be partnering with all of the amazing cultural institutions in the park.
 They will be a part of solving the question of how data can help increase access to one of Portland's most beloved parks, impacting the over 3.5 million visitors who come here each year.

-What resources will your organization commit to this project?
-(Data, access, staff time, dollars): Explore Washington Park has quite a bit of data that we can share: parking meter, visitation, shuttle ridership, annual mode splits, traffic counts, and demographic data from an annual transportation survey.
+What resources will you commit to a demonstration or pilot project?
+Explore Washington Park has quite a bit of data that we can share: parking meter, visitation, shuttle ridership, annual mode splits, traffic counts, and demographic data from an annual transportation survey.
 We will also provide both Explore Washington Park staff time and Portland Parks & Recreation staff time.
 While TriMet is not a partner on the team, they are aware of this project and are supportive.
 TriMet's Director of Policy and Planning sits on the EWP board and is supportive of our mission and efforts.We also can dedicate up to $1,000 for an initial pilot project.
 We can explore increasing funding based on need and opportunity.

 Energy Efficiency for Everyone